 Figure 93 —Tx Beam Feedback subfield format

-The TX Sector ID subfield contains the value of the TX Sector ID subfield from the TDD SSW frame that was sent by the initiator and that the information in the Tx Beam Feedback subfield relates to.
+The TX Sector ID subfield contains the value of the TX Sector ID subfield in the TDD SSW frame to which the Tx Beam Feedback subfield applies.

+The TX Antenna ID subfield contains the value of the TX Antenna ID subfield in the TDD SSW frame to which the Tx Beam Feedback subfield applies.

-The Number of Decoded RX Sectors subfield indicates the number of subsequent Decoded RX Sector Information subfields.
+The Number of Decoded RX Sectors (Nrx) subfield indicates the number of subsequent Decoded RX Sector Information subfields.

 The Decoded RX Sectors Information subfield is defined in Figure 94.